 If you want to abandon the walk, Compass 32 runs along the A25 between Guildford, Wotton, Dorking and Redhill, up to around 6pm (hourly Mon–Sat and two-hourly Sun & BH, when operated by Buses Excetera).
 There is also a two-hourly service from Abinger Common to Dorking (Mon–Fri only), Metrobus 22.

 An earlier option (and the only lunch stop on the Short Walk) is The Wotton Hatch (01306-887694) on the A25 at Wotton, after 7½ km‡.
 It serves food all day and has a large beer garden with views of the North Downs, but inevitably has some traffic noise from the main road.

 The suggested lunch stop on the Long Walk is The Abinger Hatch (01306-730737) in Abinger Common, after 12¼ km‡.
 It serves freshly-cooked food all day and has a large beer garden and picnic tables.
 The alternatives both require short detours.
 An earlier place is The Volunteer (01306-730985) in Sutton Abinger, after 11½ km‡.
 It serves food until 2.30pm (3pm Sun, all day Sat) and has a small patio and garden.
 The other is the Stephan Langton, after 14 km‡ (details as above).

-These establishments are all relatively up-market country pub/restaurants, with prices to match.
+All of these establishments are relatively up-market country pub/restaurants, with prices to match.
 Large groups should call ahead and might do better to share their custom among more than one place.

 After the walk, we would love to get your feedback